NorbertZheng/norbertzheng.github.io/_pages/about.md

  - I learned and mastered **violin**.
 But I haven't played it for years.
  - I am a born **collaborator**.
 I like working and performing with different people.
  - I love the beauty of **math**, the exploration in the platonic world, the highest intellectual product of human mind.
 Cheers~
+ - I am a nostalgist in technology, a martinet in behavior, a misanthrope in society, an ascetic in spirit, a logical positivist in philosophy, a learner in lifetime.